metabase/metabase/docs/questions/sharing/public-links.md

 ![Enable public sharing](../images/enable-public-sharing.png)

-An admin needs to enable public sharing from **Settings** > **Admin settings** > **Public sharing** before you'll see the [sharing icon](#enable-sharing-on-your-saved-question-or-dashboard) option on questions and dashboards.
+In order to share Metabase items like questions and dashboards via a public link or an embedded iframe, an admin needs to enable public sharing for that Metabase instance by going to **Settings gear icon** > **Admin settings** > **Public sharing**.

 Once toggled on, the **Public sharing** section will display Metabase dashboards and questions with active public links.
 To make a public link inactive, click **Revoke link**.

 ## Enable sharing on your saved question or dashboard

-If [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the `Sharing and Embedding` icon on saved questions and dashboards (it looks like an arrow pointing up and to the right).
+If [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the **Sharing and Embedding** icon on saved questions and dashboards (it looks like an arrow pointing up and to the right).
 The sharing button is located on the bottom right corner of a question, or the top right corner of a dashboard.

-Click on the sharing icon to bring up the sharing settings modal, then click the toggle to generate the sharing link for that question or dashboard.
+To generate the sharing link for that question or dashboard, click on the sharing icon to bring up the sharing settings modal, then click the toggle.

 ![Enable sharing](../images/enable-links.png)